AhmedTohamy01/My-Playground-Public/imgs/Professional Skills/Introduction to the Professional Skills Curriculum.md

 * Gain confidence in yourself as a learner and colleague
 * Learn about cultural differences in the workplace and the expectations of global tech companies
 * Get better at networking
+* Have the chance to work on writing